Posted April 19, 2016

 “Following the publication by the European Commission of the draft adequacy decision on the EU-U.S. Privacy Shield and related documents, the Article 29 Working Party has conducted its assessment in light of the applicable EU data protection legal framework as set out in Directive 95/46/EC, as well as the fundamental rights to private life and data protection as enshrined in Article 8 of the European Convention on Human Rights and Articles 7 and 8 of the Charter of Fundamental rights of the European Union.”

-“The e-commerce platform provider has issued patches for Magento Commerce and removed an extension as a precaution to fend off content management system Malware: A generic term for a software that is designed to disable or otherwise damage computers, networks and computer systems LookingGlass Cyber (n) - another type of cold that can destroy a computer by latching on to destroy other programs..
+“The e-commerce platform provider has issued patches for Magento Commerce and removed an extension as a precaution to fend off content management system Malware: Software that is intended to damage or disable computers and computer systems..
 E-commerce platform provider Magento Commerce hopes incidents of locked files and bitcoin ransoms are over now that it has taken action to halt a malicious software attack on merchants whose websites run on Magento”s content management system.”

 “Microsoft Corp has sued the U.S. government for the right to tell its customers when a federal agency is looking at their emails, the latest in a series of clashes over privacy between the technology industry and Washington.